 Many of the people who have experienced life in Barcelona for a while will tell you that Barceloneta is definitely not their first choice for a beach day.
 Of course, it is an experience you probably will not go without, but there are other places that are worth your attention.
 For example, Sitges is a place just an hour away from Barcelona by train and has a lovely and calmer beach vibe.

 For those who prefer mountains above all, Montserrat is a must.
 The mountain range near Barcelona with its extensive natural park and famous Monastery can get you some walking to a more extreme climbing experience or just a chill car lift day in the mountains away from the city.
 Inside the city, Montjuic and Tibidabo are also beautiful hills to walk up on a day tour.

 Accommodation costs may vary according to the area and your living conditions.
 The prices for a room start from around 350€ and the budget for an apartment is a minimum of 750€.
-Many, who relocate to Barcelona, decide to look for accommodation on the spot.
-It is recommended to get a short-term solution such as Airbnb to look around and actually visit your potential new home before you decide for it.
+Many who relocate to Barcelona decide to look for accommodation on the spot.
+It is recommended to get a short-term solution such as Airbnb to look around and actually visit your potential new home before you decide on it.

 Online rental scams

 Usually, prices for rooms include the utilities, but it also depends on the contract that the owner is offering.
 Read carefully, ask and discuss utility terms with the company or owner that is offering the accommodation service.
 An average bill for wi-fi would be around 30€.

 In every neighbourhood, you will find big and affordable supermarkets like Mercadona, Lidl, or Aldi.
 The small fruit and veggie stores also on almost every street have fresh goods and affordable prices for your weekly menu.

 Just so you know, buying alcohol after 23:00 is illegal and even though there are many late-night small shops, you can only get a drink from a bar or restaurant if you haven’t secured the booze in advance.